Aim of research

 Benefits for small and medium-sized companies (SME)

-The results can be used in particular by SMEs in the cement and concrete industry to expand the portfolio of clinker-efficient cements with reduced specific CO₂ emissions and high-performance concretes and to evaluate corresponding mixing systems.
-The results will provide insights into ressource-efficient standard cements, which are currently used in a rather subordinate way, and help the concrete industry to better assess their performance using intensive mixing systems.
-This maintains and strengthens the competitiveness of SMEs in the decarbonisation of concrete construction.
+The results can be used in particular by SMEs in the cement and concrete industry to expand the portfolio of clinker-efficient cements with reduced specific CO₂ emissions and high-performance concretes and especially to evaluate corresponding mixing systems.
+The results provide insights into ressource-efficient standard cements, which are currently still used in a subordinate way, and help the concrete industry to better assess their performance using intensive mixing systems.
+This strengthens the competitiveness of SMEs in the decarbonisation of concrete construction.